RM Yoga

 Restorative Yoga

 Restorative Yoga is a deeply rejuvenating practice with an emphasis on cultivating a state of active relaxation in stillness rather than looking for a deep sensation of stretch as found in yin yoga.
-Usually numerous yoga props are used to support the body.
-Poses are often held between 5-20 minutes each.
+Usually numerous yoga props are used to support the body so that postures can be held for longer periods of time without strain or fatigue.
 This combination of active relaxation, opening and deep awareness and connection to the breath provides the body and mind an opportunity to renew and heal.

 Yin Yoga